Bernardito Auza: Early life

+Diplomatic career

 He entered the diplomatic service of the Holy See on 1 June 1990 and worked in Madagascar and the South Indian Ocean (1990–93), Bulgaria (1993–96), Albania (1997–98), the Secretariat of State in the Section for Relations with States (1999–2006), and the Permanent Mission of the Holy See to the UN (2006–08).

-Apostolic Nuncio

 On 8 May 2008, Pope Benedict XVI named Auza Titular Archbishop of Suacia and Apostolic Nuncio to Haiti.

 He was consecrated as a bishop on 3 July 2008 by Cardinal Tarcisio Bertone, Secretary of State.

 On 2 July 2014, Pope Francis appointed him Permanent Observer to the United Nations in New York representing the Holy See.
 On 16 July, his responsibilities were expanded to include the role of Permanent Observer to the Organization of American States (OAS).

 In October 2014 Auza called for a broad definition of the term “rule of law” that includes respect, dignity, and justice.
 The rule of law should be “both rationally and morally grounded upon the substantial principles of justice, including the inalienable dignity and value of every human person prior to any law or social consensus,” said Archbishop Berardito Auza, the nuncio, in a statement made during a committee meeting at the UN General Assembly.
 “As a consequence of the recognition of this dignity, those elements of fundamental justice such as respect for the principle of legality,” Archbishop Auza said, “the presumption of innocence and the right to due process.”
 Among nations, he added, the rule of law should mean “the paramount respect of human rights, equality of the rights of nations; and respect for international customary law, treaties … and other sources of international law.
 This definition, with its reference point in the natural law, sidesteps self-referential definitional frameworks and anchors the orientation of the rule of law within the ultimate and essential goal of all law, namely to promote and guarantee the dignity of the human person and the common good.”

-In the same speech he noted the Vatican’s hope that “the alarming, escalating phenomenon of international terrorism, new in some of its expressions and utterly ruthless in its barbarity, be an occasion for a deeper and more urgent study on how to re-enforce the international juridical framework of a multilateral application of our common responsibility to protect people from all forms of unjust aggression.”
+In the same speech, he noted the Vatican’s hope that “the alarming, escalating phenomenon of international terrorism, new in some of its expressions and utterly ruthless in its barbarity, be an occasion for a deeper and more urgent study on how to re-enforce the international juridical framework of a multilateral application of our common responsibility to protect people from all forms of unjust aggression.”

 His assignment to the OAS ended on 31 August 2019.

 Pope Francis appointed him apostolic nuncio to Spain and to Andorra on 1 October 2019.

+On 22 March 2025, Pope Francis appointed him as nuncio to the European Union.